Oberlin News-Tribune

-The Oberlin News-Tribune is a weekly newspaper in Oberlin, Ohio.
+The Oberlin News-Tribune was a weekly newspaper in Oberlin, Ohio.
+It closed in 2018.

-The News-Tribune is a weekly.
+Staff

 Donald J. Pease was the editor and co-publisher.
 Pease moved to Oberlin in 1957 after serving in the Army; he had been hired as managing editor of the News-Tribune.
 Later, he became part owner.
 The weekly newspaper won over 85 prizes at national and state level, it was named best newspaper best among papers with a circulation under 2,300 copies multiple times under his leadership.

 Notable journalists who worked for the News-Tribune include Neil Zurcher, who worked at the paper for 7 years starting in 1954.